eCommerce Platform Comparison: What’s The Right Solution For Me?

 You’ll also have access to third-party integrations for WordPress and all of the most popular eCommerce platforms.
 WP Engine’s WooCommerce Hosting solution is ideal for your eCommerce store because it is built for speed, is easily scalable, and provides simple staging so you can test your store before launching.

 eCommerce sites using our platform experience three times more cart additions, a 50 percent reduction in page loading times, and three times more checkouts.
 We have various WordPress hosting plans for any sized business.
-Or you can check out our enterprise plans, and give your business a competitive edge!
+Or you can check out our enterprise WordPress hosting solution, and give your business a competitive edge!